 Guide your awareness to a place in your body that feels tight or uncomfortable.
 Allow your breath to soothe and massage this part of you for a few minutes.
 Imagine your breath is suffused with kindness.
 If it feels too intense, open out your awareness to include your whole body.

 Now let your awareness settle on the next area of tension.
 Follow your breath into it for a few minutes as before.
 Do the same for any other areas that need your attention.

 Continue for as long as you wish.
 Then open your eyes and gently move your body.

 So there you are, hopefully more relaxed and connected to yourself, and ready to return to the joys of the season.

 You may also like: How to feel calm in the midst of the madness

-If you would like help with chronic or recurring pain, especially if you suspect it’s related to emotional stress, then let's have a chat.
-Get in touch and we’ll take it from there.
+If you're living with chronic or recurring pain, especially if you suspect it’s related to emotional stress, then craniosacral therapy could help you.
+Get in touch and let's have a chat.